basquiavito/jambox/posts/matrix.md

 ---
 title: "Who is Chris Chiozza? "
 date: 'Dec 31, 2020'
-author: 'Underdog'
+author: 'Basquiavito'
 image: 'https://hooperos.s3.us-east-2.amazonaws.com/tables/chiozza.jpg'
 comment: 'Chris Chiozza has the NBA in bulk  while teams decided what assets to trade.'

 ---
-# Dribbling Concepts

 Dribbling has changed drastically in last 20 years.
 Today players are more flashy and athletics.
 Nonetheless, **Fundamentals** are the same as the 80s, because they are timeless.
 The *Fadeaway* that [MJ pattented] is timeless.
 The [Allen Iverson] **Crossover** is timeless.
 The **U-tep two steps** from [Tim hardway] is timeless.
 Many more movements are going to be test again in the years to come but certain movements never change.

+# The beginnings

-The basic of dribbling, at it lowest level of mastery, involves only a **bounce** dribble.
+See the syntax guide for more info: [link](syntax_guide.md) [most](https://www.genius.com) The basic of dribbling, . at it lowest level of mastery, involves only a **bounce** dribble.
 A bounce up and down of the ball.
 This is the first element of the array of foot movements.

  ##  List of Movements
  -  0 [Bounce] [ballwork]